kengru/kengru.do/posts/static/now.md

 - My daughter was born in January, I am loving this part of life.
 - Enjoying the experience of riding a motorcycle a lot.
 Bought another one.
-- Going to the gym and eating healthy, let's see how long this lasts.

 ### Projects

 - Revamping all of my little projects.
-- Working on a better identity
+- Working on a better identity for [Odin](https://github.com/orgs/odin-software).

 ### Work